How to Reinforce an Entry Door

 Lock snapping, or lock bumping, is a common method used by burglars to breach doors fitted with euro cylinders, which are typical to UPVC and composite types.
 Lock snapping involves breaking the cylinder to manipulate the lock into opening.
 According to the Master Locksmiths Association, a quarter of burglaries involve snapping.

 The solution is to fit high security locks with snap-proof cylinders.
-There are many of these types of locks and cylinders on the market, and it is strongly advised that you engage the services of a Master Locksmiths Association accredited locksmith who will be able to recommend, supply and install the best choice of lock for your needs and budget.
+There are many of these types of locks and cylinders on the market, including modern smart lock options that integrate with a home security system for additional monitoring and control.
+It is strongly advised that you engage the services of a Master Locksmiths Association accredited locksmith who will be able to recommend, supply and install the best choice of lock for your needs and budget.

 Replace glazed panels